 ED-442 Social,Emotional,Behavior (Fall; Yearly; 3.00 Credits; S) This course focuses on specific instructional and behavioral research based strategies for students with social, emotional, and behavioral disabilities.
 Emphasis is placed on school-wide behavior and classroom management systems designed to prevent inappropriate behaviors and promote appropriate and desirable behaviors.
 Students will learn empirical strategies and procedures for making the general curriculum accessible to students and the role of general and special education teachers in effectively addressing student needs.
 A major component of this course is the importance of promoting self-determination to facilitate independent learners.
-Students will complete a behavior focused project in a public school classroom.
 Prerequisites: ED240 and ED343.

 ED-450 Student Teaching (Fall & Spring; Yearly; 14.00 Credits; S) Student teaching is the capstone experience for students preparing for certification to teach in their content area(s).
 Students synthesize and apply knowledge of developmental theory, content, and teaching methodology as they design, implement, and evaluate learning experiences in an intensive internship in the classroom.
 Corequisite: ED451 and completion of all clearances and requirements.
 Note: A special fee is assessed.
 Secondary level student teaching is in the fall semester; PreK-4th, and foreign language education student teaching is in the spring semester.
 Students must have access to reliable transportation.